Lana Turner Rocks a Turban, John Garfield Founds the Hollywood Canteen, & Goes Independent. From 1946, it's The Postman Always Rings Twice.

 Lana's Kitchen Table

-I think Cheryl Crane describes the noticeable differences between the two versions of The Postman Always Rings Twice best when she mentioned Lana’s reaction to the remake:
+Cheryl Crane best described the noticeable differences between the two versions of The Postman Always Rings Twice when she recounted Lana Turner’s reaction to the remake:

 “Mother never saw the remake with Jessica Lange and Jack Nicholson, but she heard more about it than she ever wanted to hear.
 Cora was her role.
 Even James M. Cain said so.
 The relationship between Frank and Cora in the original is a thousand times more subtle and yet much more powerful.
 They sizzled without literally putting sex on the screen.
 Mother’s reaction upon hearing about the love scenes in the remake was, ‘They did WHAT on my kitchen table??!”